Fast and principled simulations of the SIR model on temporal networks: Methods

 \subsubsection{Mixed discrete and continuous times}

 In most empirical temporal networks, time is discretized.
 For example, the widely used Sociopatterns data report contacts at 20 seconds intervals~\cite{sociopatterns}.
 The standard in static network epidemiology, on the other hand, is to use continuous time.
 This is necessary to make the model Markovian so that it reduces to the standard differential-equation version of the SIR model if the network is fully connected.
 Although this mix of discrete and continuous times may seem strange, it does not pose any technical or conceptual problem (cf.\ Ref.~\cite{PhysRevResearch.2.033121}).
 From a conceptual point of view, we can assume time is continuous---the contacts happen at integer times.
-From a programming perspective, since integer arithmetic is faster than floating-point arithmetic, it could be helpful to use integer representation of time internally.
-If one is not interested in questions about time---such as the time to extinction---this will still be exact.
-Otherwise, it would still be a very accurate approximation, except in some extreme cases (like calculating the time to extinction at parameter values that make the outbreak die almost immediately).
+It is easy, to extend the algorithm to handle floating point times.
+The main reason we use integer times internally is that almost all data set have times specified by integers.
 Note that the program still follows a continuous-time algorithm in the sense that it does not progress time step by time step.